Staying Safe & Legal in Your Motorhome

 • You must have at least three months remaining on your passport (issued in the past ten years) at your intended date of departure from France.
 If you’re travelling to the Republic of Ireland your passport is valid until expiry.

 • You must have at least 3rd party insurance for your vehicle.
-Update August 2021 – you no longer require a green card to prove you have vehicle insurance cover when travelling in Italy.
+You no longer require a green card to prove you have vehicle insurance cover when travelling in Italy.

-• From 28th September 2021, you will have to display a UK sticker on the rear of of your vehicle, instead of a GB sticker, unless you have a new style UK numberplate which displays the Union Jack flag.
+• You must display a UK sticker on the rear of of your vehicle, instead of a GB sticker, unless you have a new style UK numberplate which displays the Union Jack flag.

 • Headlights must be adapted for driving on the right.